Hesperian Health Guides

 Many women use plant medicines and other remedies to regulate or bring on their monthly bleeding, or prevent or end a pregnancy.
 These remedies may be safe, but ask the woman if she has ever had a problem — such as pain, heavy bleeding, or infection — after using any plant or any kind of medicine.

 • Vacuum aspiration.
 A health worker uses a machine or manual vacuum aspiration (MVA) syringe to create suction that empties the womb (see Chapter 23).
-When vacuum aspiration is done correctly, it is very safe.
+When vacuum aspiration is done under clean conditions by a trained health worker using the proper instruments, it is very safe.

 • D&E (dilation and evacuation).
 A health worker uses a combination of suction and sterile medical instruments to empty the womb.
 This should only be done by a trained medical worker.

-In places where abortion is illegal, a woman trying to end a pregnancy may harm herself or turn to someone who does not give abortions safely.
+In places where abortion is illegal, women may use methods that are unsafe or not effective when trying to end pregnancies.
 Unsafe abortions can cause heavy bleeding, serious infection, infertility, or even death.
 See Chapter 22 to learn how to help a woman after an unsafe abortion.

 A woman who was sick, injured, or bled heavily after any kind of abortion may have scars in her womb that could cause problems in this pregnancy or birth.
 It is probably safest for her to give birth in or near a hospital or medical center.